sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 **How much variation is expected?**
 By now, it should be clear that the answer to this question depends on the assumptions we make about the data.
 One reasonable assumption we could make is that each model $$m=1, \dots, 25$$, answers each question $$n=1,\dots,100$$ correctly with some probability $p_{m,n}$.
-Unfortuantely, since the paper does not provide question-level performance data, for the purposes of this analysis, we must further assume that this probability is constant across questions, that is $p_{m,n}=p_m$ for all $n$.
+Unfortunately, since the paper does not provide question-level performance data, for the purposes of this analysis, we must further assume that this probability is constant across questions, that is $p_{m,n}=p_m$ for all $n$.

 Thus, an LM answering questions is modelled as an independent and identically distributed Bernoulli trial with a model-specific success probability $p_m$.
 Under this assumption, the total number of correct answers on a dataset of size $N=100$ is